nightscout/cgm-remote-monitor/README.md

   Adds the COB pill visualization in the client and calculates values that used by other plugins.
 Uses treatments with carb doses and the `carbs_hr`, `carbratio`, and `sens` fields from the [treatment profile](#treatment-profile).

 ##### `bwp` (Bolus Wizard Preview)
-  This plugin in intended for the purpose of automatically snoozing alarms when the CGM indicates high blood sugar but there is also insulin on board (IOB) and secondly, alerting to user that it might be beneficial to measure the blood sugar using a glucometer and dosing insulin as calculated by the pump or instructed by trained medicare professionals. ***The values provided by the plugin are provided as a reference based on CGM data and insulin sensitivity you have configured, and are not intended to be used as a reference for bolus calculation.*** The plugin calculates the bolus amount when above your target, generates alarms when you should consider checking and bolusing, and snoozes alarms when there is enough IOB to cover a high BG.
+  This plugin intended for the purpose of automatically snoozing alarms when the CGM indicates high blood sugar but there is also insulin on board (IOB) and secondly, alerting to user that it might be beneficial to measure the blood sugar using a glucometer and dosing insulin as calculated by the pump or instructed by trained medicare professionals. ***The values provided by the plugin are provided as a reference based on CGM data and insulin sensitivity you have configured, and are not intended to be used as a reference for bolus calculation.*** The plugin calculates the bolus amount when above your target, generates alarms when you should consider checking and bolusing, and snoozes alarms when there is enough IOB to cover a high BG.
 Uses the results of the `iob` plugin and `sens`, `target_high`, and `target_low` fields from the [treatment profile](#treatment-profile).
 Defaults that can be adjusted with [extended setting](#extended-settings)
   * `BWP_WARN` (`0.50`) - If `BWP` is > `BWP_WARN` a warning alarm will be triggered.
   * `BWP_URGENT` (`1.00`) - If `BWP` is > `BWP_URGENT` an urgent alarm will be triggered.
   * `BWP_SNOOZE_MINS` (`10`) - minutes to snooze when there is enough IOB to cover a high BG.